 Scholarships & Fellowships

 The Faith Van Nice Scholarship recognizes exceptional University of Oregon undergraduate students majoring in Chemistry or Biochemistry.
-Applications are solicited each spring term and an award is made when an exceptional student is identified.
+Applications are solicited each spring term and the typical award amount is between $4000 and $5000.
+Learn more

-The Rosaria Haugland Graduate Research Fellowship is a a three-year, full graduate fellowship and tuition award presented every three years to an outstanding graduate student in the Department of Chemistry and Biochemistry.
+The Rosaria Haugland Graduate Research Fellowship is a three-year, full graduate fellowship and tuition award presented every three years to an outstanding graduate student in the Department of Chemistry and Biochemistry.
 Learn more

 The nomination for the Undergraduate Award for Excellence in Chemistry shall be a senior woman chemistry student in an accredited college or university (that grants a four-year degree).
 The nominee may be, but need not be, a member of Iota Sigma Pi.
 Each department shall be entitled to make one nomination.
 The honorarium will be $500.

 The nomination for the Gladys Anderson Emerson Scholarship shall have attained junior standing in her curriculum at an accredited college or university and must have at least one semester of work to complete as of August 1 following the announcement.
 The nominee MUST be a member of Iota Sigma Pi at the time of her nomination.
 Individuals who are not members, but who wish to be nominated for the scholarship, must be made by a member of Iota Sigma Pi and supported by members of the faculty of the nominee's institution.
 Only one nomination may be submitted from any one department within a college or university.
 A $2,000 stipend and certificate will be awarded annually.